Bags of Cash from Iran

 But Karzai’s legitimacy as a leader in Afghanistan depends on his having at least the appearance of independence.
 If he looks like America’s puppet, Afghans will disrespect him and he’ll have no ability to govern the country; and then he’ll be no good to America.
 Recently, Karzai stood up and squeaked that the U.S. military should stop busting down doors of private homes at night to arrest suspected Taliban.
 General Petraeus immediately eviscerated him and dropped hints that he might quit if this sort of criticism didn’t stop.
 Officials in Washington D.C. scolded Karzai, too, forcing him to semi-apologize.
 Think about it: how does the leader of a country look to its citizens if it can’t even tell a foreign power to quit knocking down doors of private homes at midnight?

-Along these same lines, American policy makers shoot themselves in the foot when they casts Karzai’s cash payments from Iran as “wrong.”
-If Afghanistan is a sovereign nation and Karzai its sovereign leader, he has a right to take cash from anyone he wants.
-Yes, he’s accountable to the citizens of Afghanistan for his deeds, but not to the government in Washington D.C.
+Along these same lines, American policy makers shoot themselves in the foot when they cast Karzai’s cash payments from Iran as “wrong.”
+Technically, they have no standing in the matter.
+If Afghanistan is a sovereign nation and Karzai its sovereign leader, he’s accountable to the citizens of Afghanistan for his deeds, but not to the government in Washington D.C.

 But of course, he’s not the sovereign leader of a sovereign country.
 That’s what the controversy about Iranian cash dramatizes, though no one wants to come right out and say it.